openshift/ocm-agent/docs/testing.md

 ## Functional Tests

 For functional testing, can refer to [README.md](../test/README.md) file.
-In short, following commands need to be run on the staging cluster:
+In short, following commands need to be run on the staging cluster

+### Classic

 ```bash
 export CLUSTERNAME="my-staging-cluster"